etijskens/wetppr/docs/chapter-3.md

 This approach uses shared memory parallelization where it is useful (on a NUMA domain), but removes the limitation to a single machine.
 It has less processes, and thus less overhead in terms of memory footprint, and communication overhead.
-It is also a bit more complex that pure distributed memory parallelization, and much more complex that shared memory parallelization.
+It is also a bit more complex that pure distributed memory parallelization, and much more complex than shared memory parallelization.

+Hybrid memoryy parallelization is usually implemented with OpenMP at the shared memory level and MPI at the distributed level.